Machine TypesProduct ReviewsSewing Machines

 Best Built-in Memory: Janome Horizon Memory Craft 12000 Embroidery and Sewing Machine

-This is an impressive, professional-grade embroidery machine that creates delicate designs.
-The stainless steel looks great but the functionality is unbelievable.
-There is 4MB of built-in memory which accounts for the 338 built-in embroidery designs.
-You change the speed when working with the embroidery or sewing functions and it does everything a machine should with its automatic needle threader and thread cutter.
+You change the speed when working with the embroidery or sewing functions, and the machine does everything it should with its automatic needle threader and thread cutter.

 PROS: